 Later, after I’d been to Edinburgh to enrol for my doctorate, I went to work at the University of Papua New Guinea (UPNG).
 My interest was in psycholinguistics, specifically stories and how our brains deal with them, why we need them.

-Enough of that.
-This is supposed to be short.
-Let’s just say my most recent interest has been in trying to understand the effects of rhythm and sound in prose.
+My most recent interest has been in trying to understand the effects of rhythm and sound in prose.